-Around me, I heard quite a cit of chatter: "Is it really a human?"
+Around me, I heard quite a bit of chatter: "Is it really a human?"
 "What's she doing here?"
 "Is there going to be trouble?" and "I'm not comfortable with this."

 "Be more considerate, pffffft," the female voice from before said.
 "She isn't well for some reason.
 And she's a good human, I know."

-"Erm?"
+"Eerm?"
 I grumbled, rubbing my eyes before opening them.
 It seemed I was right: I was in an old-fashioned train carriage.
 Just past the green curtains, a thick growth of trees sped by, coated in that strange white haze.
-Rainwater coated the glass, blurring the scenery further.

 "Oh, you're finally awake," she said, then gave me a slow blink that triggered something in my memory.